nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

    1. All commands supported in the Prescription menu should be shown.
 2. Input a command that doesn't exist, i.e. `find`
     1. All commands supported in the Prescription menu should be shown.

-#### Visit menu tests
-Please follow the same format as Patient & Prescription for `add`, `edit`, `viewall`, etc.
-For `viewPatient` and `viewVisit` please read below.

-##### Viewing a patient's visits
-Please ensure that a patient with ID `T1` and `T2` exists before testing this feature, and there is no patient with ID `321`.
-Please add visits for patient `T1` and not for `T2`.

-1. View visits of a patient with existing visits
-    1. Input `viewPatient i/T1`
-    2. The  visits corresponding to patient `T1` should be listed.
-2. View visits of a patient with no existing visits
-    1. Input `viewPatient i/T2`
-    2. There should be a message stating that there is no visits from this patient in the system.
-3. View visits of non-existing patient
-    1. Input `viewPatient i/321`
-    2. There should be a message stating that there is the patient ID is not existing in the app.

-##### Viewing a visit
-Please ensure that a patient with ID `T1` exists before testing this feature, and there is no patient with ID `321`.
-Please add at least two visits for patient `T1`, and there are no other visits in the system.

-1. View visits of a patient with existing visits
-    1. Input `viewPatient i/T1`
-    2. The visits corresponding to patient `T1` should be listed.
-    3. Input `viewVisit x/1`
-    4. The single visit should be displayed with an index of 1
-2. View visits that do not exist
-    1. Input `viewVisit x/5`
-    2. There should be a message stating that there is no visit with that index.